timo-reymann/server-report/README.md

 | part_heading       |  Print partial heading for part of script                                                                                         |
 | indent             |  Format line with indent to regular indentation, in plugins this already done for stdout, so you will produce a "double indent"   |

+## Usage
+You now have an root-only command `report`, this can be used in cron jobs etc.

 ## Contributing
 Have a cool plugin you would like to see enabled by default? - Just submit a pull request and place it in the plugins folder, and i will add it.
 Currently their is none, but feel free to create it.
 If you have any further questions, simply open an issue or throw me an mail